5 Best VPNs for Russia [Recommended for Australian Visitors] 2022

 Visit our NordVPN guide for more information!

-3. Surfshark: Best VPN for Multiple Devices for the Canadian visitors
+3. Surfshark: Best VPN for Multiple Devices for Australian visitors

-Surfshark is the best Russian VPN for multiple devices for the Canadian visitors as the provider doesn’t impose a limit on simultaneous connections, which means you can connect as many devices as you want with a single Surfshark account.
+Surfshark is the best Russian VPN for multiple devices for Australian users as the provider doesn’t impose a limit on simultaneous connections, which means you can connect as many devices as you want with a single Surfshark account.

 One of the demanding features of Surfshark is the NoBorders technology which allows users to use a VPN and bypass geo-blocks in a heavily restricted country like Russia.